WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 * We onboarded ASG postdocs 🎉
 * We have made a plan for the Impact Reading/Working Group ✨
 * We made provisional stakeholder engagement plans for DS4S work
-* I started suggesting 'product management-y' advice to the computer vision toolkit work in DS4S, for example how to scope, where to host, who the users are
+* I started suggesting 'product management-y' advice to the computer vision toolkit work in DS4S, for example what the scoping process might look like
 * We sent the RAM JD to Recruitment 🎉

 #### What did you struggle with?

 * I think for me, the next stage of "success" will be to:
-  * Demonstrate very hands-on technical interventions: for example whether to use JupyterHub; whether to intergrate a toolkit within existing open source projects
+  * Demonstrate very hands-on technical interventions: for example, whether to intergrate a toolkit within existing open source projects
   * Build up to producing more scholarly output: I think I am still in the service+strategy mindset, and I am slowly expanding my ability to produce scholarly works (position papers, Turing Way chapters, lit reviews, research papers, etc)

 #### What would you like to work on next week?